espocrm/documentation/docs/administration/emails.md

 ### Email-to-Case

-There is an option to make the system create a new case record from each email incoming to a specific group email account.
-Cases can be distributed to users of a specific team.
-There are three available distribution rules: *direct assignment*, *round-robin* and *less-busy*.
+There is an option to make the system create a new Case record from each email incoming to a specific Group Email Account.
+Cases can be distributed to users of a specific Team.
+There are three available distribution rules: *Direct Assignment*, *Round-Robin* and *Less-Busy*.

+!!! note

-Note: Only the first email in the thread creates a new case.
-Every subsequent email will be linked to the existing case record and note will be added to the Stream panel.
+    Only the first email in the thread creates a new Case.
+Every subsequent email will be linked to the existing Case record and a Note will be added to the Stream.

-When a user wants to send a reply to the customer, they need to make sure that the case is selected as a **parent** of the email that is being sent.
-It will add the group email address to *Reply-To* field of the email.
+When a user wants to send a reply to a customer, they need to make sure that the Case is selected as a **parent** of the email that is being sent.
+It will add the group email address to the *Reply-To* field of the email.
 So the customer's reply will be sent to the group address rather than to the user’s one.

 ## Personal Email Accounts

 Regular users can set up their own email accounts that need to be monitored (at Emails tab > top right dropdown menu > Personal Email Accounts).

-The administrator also can manage personal email accounts of users (at Administration > Personal Email Accounts).
+The administrator also can manage Personal Email Accounts of users (at Administration > Personal Email Accounts).

 !!! warning "Important"

-    By default, regular users don’t have **access** to personal email accounts.
-Administrator needs to allow access to *Personal Email Accounts* scope in Roles.
+    By default, regular users don’t have **access** to Personal Email Accounts.
+The Administrator needs to allow access to the *Personal Email Accounts* scope in Roles.

 !!! warning "Important"

     This is required to have the email functionality working properly.
 User records need to have their email address (or multiple addresses) set in the *Email* field.
-Only administrator can change the *Email* field for users.
-It's supposed that the user's email address is the same as the email address of the user's personal email account.
+Only the administrator can change the *Email* field for users.
+It's supposed that the user's email address is the same as the email address of the user's Personal Email Account.

 ## Email Filters

 Email Filters allow filtering of incoming emails according to specified criteria.
-E.g. if you don't want notification messages sent by some application to be imported to EspoCRM, you can create a filter to make EspoCRM skip them.
+For example, if you don't want notification messages sent by some application to be imported to EspoCRM, you can create a filter to make EspoCRM skip them.

-Admin can create **global filters**, applied to all email accounts.
-Users can create filters for their own personal email account and for the entire inbox.
+The admininstrator can create **global filters**, applied to all email accounts.
+Users can create filters for their own Personal Email Account and for their entire Inbox.